e-mateo/SoulSwappers/README.md

 <h2><b> Gameplay :</b> </h2>
 <img src = "Images/ScreenPlay1.png">
 In a run, you control one of the two avatars : the runner and the shooter, respectively represented by the wizard and the spirit.
 Each player is assigned to a color.
 This color allows the magician to walk on the platforms with the same color and the spirit to shoot the enemies with the same color.
-You will have to change roles with your game partner between shooter and runner according to your environnement.
-To reach the center of your blown up home, you will have to communicate with your partner to be able to progress through the level.
+You will have to change roles with your game partner between shooter and runner according to your environment.
+To reach the center of your blown-up home, you will have to communicate with your partner to be able to progress through the level.
 <img src = "Images/BluePlayerScreen.png">

 The shooter has different weapons :